canro91/canro91.github.io/_posts/2020-10-23-ThreeLanguageLessons.md

 These are the three lessons I learned:

 1. **Don't Fall into the temptation of speaking English.** Keep speaking in your target language when locals talk to you in English.
-Don't think they're rude or you aren't worthy of their language.
+Don't think they're rude or you aren't "worthy" of their language.
 They want to practice too.
 Ask politely to continue speaking in your target language.
+Or pretend you don't speak English.
-2. **Learn vocabulary to suit your needs.** If you're traveling for work, vacations, or cultural exchange, you will need vocabulary for different kind of situations.
-I learned this lesson while waiting at the security in an airport.
+2. **Learn vocabulary to suit your needs.** If you're traveling for work, vacations, or cultural exchange, you will need vocabulary for totally different situations.
+I learned this lesson while waiting at the security at an airport.
 Can you imagine what happened?
 3. **Mistakes are progress.** Embrace it when locals correct your language skills.
 Don't feel discouraged when locals correct your mistakes.
 Imagine you got a free language lesson.
+Probably you won't make that mistake again.

-To read the full story, go to "Fluent in 3 Months" at [3 Language Lessons I Learned on my First Visit to France](https://www.fluentin3months.com/speaking-french-in-france/).
+To read the full story, go to "Fluent in 3 Months" at [3 Language Lessons I Learned on my First Visit to France](https://www.fluentin3months.com/speaking-french-in-france/) where I originally published it.

 _Happy learning!_